kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 For a newly created Pod, `(Init)ContainerStatuses` will be nil until the Pod is scheduled to a node.
-When Kubelet admits a Pod, it will record the admitted requests & limits to its internal allocated resources checkpoint, and write the admitted requests to the `AllocatedResources` field in the container status.
+When Kubelet admits a Pod, it will record the admitted requests & limits to its internal allocated resources checkpoint.

 When a Pod resize is requested, Kubelet attempts to update the resources allocated to the Pod and its Containers.
-Kubelet first checks if the new desired resources can fit the Node allocable resources by computing the sum of resources allocated (Pod.Spec.Containers[i].AllocatedResources) for all Pods in the Node, except the Pod being resized.
+Kubelet first checks if the new desired resources can fit the Node allocable resources by computing the sum of resources allocated for all Pods in the Node, except the Pod being resized.
 For the Pod being resized, it adds the new desired resources (i.e Spec.Containers[i].Resources.Requests) to the sum.

-* If new desired resources fit, Kubelet accepts the resize by updating Status...AllocatedResources field and setting Status.Resize to "InProgress".
+* If new desired resources fit, Kubelet accepts the resize, updates the allocated resourcesa, and sets Status.Resize to "InProgress".
 It then invokes the UpdateContainerResources CRI API to update Container resource limits.
 Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and unsets